Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-Anne Sophie used 4.18 credits, Bozhi used xxx credits, Tobias used xxx credits and Jakub used 6.95 credits.
+Anne Sophie used 4.19 credits, Bozhi used xxx credits, Tobias used 4.09 credits and Jakub used 7.12 credits.
 Thus, in total xxx credits was spend during development.
+This results in a total of xxx.
+The most expensive service was Cloud Storage, secondly Vertex AI and thirdly Compute Engine.

 ## Overall discussion of project